sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 ### CSRF issues

-A quick note in case you host the client application along with the service: if your app users fetch or ajax requests, you will need to disable the **cross site request forgery** protection.
+A quick note in case you host the client application along with the service: if your app users fetch or [ajax][ajax] requests, you will need to disable the **cross site request forgery** protection.
 This is also quite easy:

 ```java